Skip to main content

 The first goal of this somewhat sketchy introduction to Markov processes is to provide a general setting which gives insight into the essential character and structure of such systems.
 The important case of homogenous chains is introduced in such a way that their algebraic structure appears as a logical consequence of the Markov propertiy.
 The general theory is used to obtain some tools for formulating homogeneous chains in practical cases.
 Some MATLAB tools for studying their behavior are applied to an artificial example, which demonstrates their general usefulness in studying many practical, applied problems.

-This page titled 16.2: Elements of Markov Sequences is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.2: Elements of Markov Sequences is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform.